krezac/tesla-data-source/README.md

 * fioRefreshSeconds: how often bank account balance is refreshed from bank API [900]
 * defaultMapZoom: zoom level at page load.
 The higher, the closer (max 19) [16]
 * previousLaps: number of previous laps to be displayed [10]
+* minTimeLap: minimum number of seconds in pit or on lap to count it [10]

 ## JSON Endpoints